JiaRuiShao/Machine-Learning/7 Support Vector Machines(SVM) Algorithm/README.md

 2. **Large Margin Classifer**

-Sometimes people talk about support vector machines, as large margin classifiers.
+In the SVM algorithm, we are looking to maximize the margin between the data points and the hyperplane. sO Sometimes people call support vector machines as large margin classifiers.The loss function that helps maximize the margin is the loss function J.

 Here's the cost function for the support vector machine: